Fourier dimension of the graph of fractional Brownian motion with $H \ge 1/2$: Introduction

 \section{Introduction}

 The study of fractal properties of the graph of stochastic processes has been a significant part of the theory in fractal geometry and probability.
 This was first initiated in 1953 by Taylor \cite{Taylor53} who showed that the Hausdorff dimension of the graph of the one-dimensional standard Brownian motion is almost surely $3/2$.
 This result was generalized to the fractional Brownian motion by Orey \cite{Orey1970}, who showed that the Hausdorff dimension of the graph of fractional Brownian motion with Hurst index $H\in(0,1)$ is almost surely $2-H$.
-Another generalization is the symmetric $\alpha$-stable process with $\alpha\in(0,2]$, which is a self-similar L\'{e}vy process whose sample paths are not continuous unless $\alpha = 2$, which is the Brownian motion.
-The graph of the $\alpha$-stable process has Hausdorff dimension almost surely $\max\{1, 2-1/\alpha\}$.
-We refer to Falconer's book \cite[Chapter 16]{Falconer-book} for an excellent exposition about these basic results.
+Recall that a \emph{fractional Brownian motion} (fBm) with Hurst index $H$ is a continuous Gaussian process $B = \{B(t) : t \ge 0\}$ with mean 0 and covariance